INTERMAGNET/wg-tech-man/meetings/2025_09_lisbon/2025_09_lisbon_meeting_minutes.md

   * work with links to the Technical Manual
   * reduce space usages by replacing year books with links to the World Data Center
   * FAQ maintenance
-    * real time data update with mqtt ?
+    * real time data update with mqtt and seedlink

 ## Action items status